 So, you just got a camera that has it’s lens stuck at the 28mm focal length.
-Maybe the Ricoh GR, the Nikon Coolpix A or maybe the Fuji WCL X100 adapter.
+Maybe you want to do street photography.
 You’re freaking out.
 The world is HUGE!
 How are you going to make images with such a wide field of view???
 Stop.
 Don’t panic, breathe.
 It’s going to be ok.
 Here’s the beginner’s guide to the 28mm focal length to get you started.
 Also check out this article for more tips.

 A 28mm lens is considered a wide angle lens.
-The free photography course will get into the inner workings of what that maeans, but for now, it basically means that you can cram more into your image than a longer lens like 50mm.
+It basically means that you can cram more into your image than a longer lens like 50mm.

 Say this was a 50mm shot:

 I was able to get the bike, a bit of a truck on the left and a part car on the right, right?
 Here’s a 28mm shot:

 Now we can cram more of the world in the frame, no?
 I can fit the car, the truck, even the surrounding buildings into my frame.
 Knowing that, what’s the big issue with the 28mm?

 The 28mm causes problems to many people for a variety of reasons:

 If you can imagine yourself for a moment juggling 3 balls.
 Heh.
 You’re not bad at all.
 Now imagine doing so with 9 balls.
 Harder isn’t it?
 Well the 28mm is like that, since you can cram more of the world in it, you have to take more things into consideration when framing.

 Say I have a telephoto in hand, how hard is this to balance: